Why It Works

 There's probably a fair bit of bunk about bung: namely, that it tastes like feces or foul digestive matter (only if it is not fresh) or that its texture is unpleasant (only if it is boiled for too long, or not long enough).
 The texture of the larger intestines is actually one of its appealing characteristics.
 Bung is tender and fatty, with some chewy resistance owing to the mass of tissues unique to that region.
 There's a lot of fatty tissue inside, which is precisely why the large pork intestines taste better to me than the small intestines—in the large ones, there's plenty of the soft interior to enjoy.

-Preparing intestine is pretty similar to how you might make stomach.
-After an initial soak in water and vinegar, parboil them, then simmer them in water flavored with aromatics.
-You can take the pan-Asian route and add ginger, soy sauce, rice wine, and star anise to your pot, or stick to some version of aromatics and herbs like this recipe.
+How to prepare bung?
+It's pretty similar to how you might make stomach.
+After an initial soak in water and vinegar, parboil the intestines, then simmer them in whatever flavors you would like.
+You can take the pan-Asian route and add ginger, soy sauce, rice wine, and star anise to your pot, or stick to the aromatics and herbs in this recipe.

 Wash intestine in several changes of cold water.
 Soak bung in 1 quart water mixed with vinegar.
 Meanwhile, bring large pot of water to boil.
 Add intestine to pot and boil for 10 minutes.
 Drain intestine.